FlyingWhalesHQ/flying-whales-blog/_posts/2023-03-03-linear-regression.md

 # Non-linear linear <a name="nonlin"></a>

 When we add a quadratic term of x, if the parameters $$ \theta $$ still come together as a linear combination, the problem can still be solved as a linear regression in general.
+Note that, the nature of feature x changes since it becomes a nonlinear input.
+Nonlinear input or nonlinear combination of input can address better and more complex relationship in the data.
+This is called feature engineering in which we found a special subset of features that explain the output better than each of those in separate.

 # Code <a name="code"></a>